Real-time Twitter sentiment analysis in Azure Stream Analytics

 Learn how to build a sentiment analysis solution for social media analytics by bringing real-time Twitter events into Azure Event Hubs.
-In this scenario, you write an Azure Stream Analytics query to analyze the data.
-Then you either store the results for later use or use a dashboard and Power BI to provide insights in real time.
+You can then write an Azure Stream Analytics query to analyze the data and either store the results for later use or use a dashboard and Power BI to provide insights in real time.

 Social media analytics tools help organizations understand trending topics.
 Trending topics are subjects and attitudes that have a high volume of posts in social media.
 Sentiment analysis, which is also called opinion mining, uses social media analytics tools to determine attitudes toward a product, idea, and so on.